-------------------------Monitor------------------------

 data.
 There are times when you might want to replay the

 data as a moving chart.
-The best way to do this is to

-with a little ingenuity you can create a chart which you
+With a little ingenuity you can create a chart which you

-how fast you drag the scroll bar control.
+moves depends on how fast you drag the scroll bar control.
 Our

 explanation of how to do this (below) will probably be